We now encourage all our patients to order their medication online.

-- Liaise with your chemist/pharamcy of choice who will be able to order the medication for you
+- Chemist/Pharmacy: Please liaise with your nominated Chemist/Pharmacy who will be able to order your medication on your behalf.

-- Use the tear-off slip from your last repeat prescription and tick what you need to order, this can then be handed to reception or posted to us.
+- Repeat Prescription Slip: Use the tear-off slip from your last repeat prescription and tick what you need to order, this can then be handed into Reception or posted to us.
 (If you enclose a stamped self-addressed envelope we will post your prescription to you).

 If you choose to have your repeat prescription sent directly to one of the local pharmacies/chemist you should allow additional time for the pharmacist to prepare your prescription ready for collection - the pharmacy will advise you how long you should allow for this.

 If you do want the surgery to forward your prescription to a local pharmacy/chemist, please make it clear which pharmacy/chemist you wish to nominate.

 Electronic Prescribing Service

 This practice is set up for the electronic prescription service.

 This means that for most patients we can send your prescription to your chosen chemist directly saving you having to come down to the surgery.